The complete and reliable plugin for managing custom post types, custom taxonomies and custom fields.

 Additionally, Types is the only plugin that lets you define parent/child relationships between different post types AND use that information to edit child data when editing a parent.

-8 of 34 support threads in the last two months have been resolved.
+6 of 19 support threads in the last two months have been marked resolved.

 Got something to say?
 Need help?